rnwokoye/project2/README.md

   2) Right to Housing
   3) Right to Work (if time permits)

      - Right to Health data will consist of...
-     -
           - Children Surviving to Age 5
           - All Adults Age 15 Surviving to Age 60
           - Modern Contraceptive Use Rate
      - Right to Housing data will consist of...
           - People With at Least Basic Sanitation
           - People With Water on Premises
           - People in Bottom Quintile With Affordable Housing
      - Right to Work data will consist of...
           - People not absolutely poor (>3.20 2011 PPP$ per day)
           - People not relatively poor (>50% median income)
           - Unemployed not long-term (>12 months) unemployed

 Sources & Data
 - Human Rights Measurement Initiative (HRMI)
 - GapMinder

 Front End Technologies
-    - Java
+- Java'
 - CSS
 - HTML

 Back End Technologies
 - Python
 - Flask

 Databases
 - MongoDB

 Java Libraries
 - D3
 - Leaflet
 - TBD

+Visualization Ideas:
+- We are thinking of taking a dashboard approach, with multiple visualizations on one page
+- Combination of interactive charts and graphs